tustin2121/James_Somerton_Transcripts/_videos/-Zcf3uNGbq4.md

 Gays were also associated with dangerous revolutionaries hiding beneath the surface of normal society. <span visual=none on="?" off="?"><mark>The ghetto was one otherworld in which</mark> gay characters might frequently be seen <mark>on-screen *before* and *after* the reign of the Motion Picture Production Code.</mark> <mark>This represented the reality of the majority of Gay experiences</mark> at the time, <mark>which had been restricted to manifestations in slums of one kind or another</mark>.
 The underground life as a shelter for gays is a common theme.</span>

 <span visual=none on="?" off="?">In many instances, <mark>the gay ghetto has been linked to the criminal underground</mark>.
-This is due to the fact that whenever there is an <mark>increase in illegal activity</mark> of *any* kind, even homosexuality, <mark>organized crime moves in to take control</mark> of the situation <mark>and make a profit</mark>. </span>(Though it should be noted that organized crime functions VERY differently than Hollywood often depicts, and in some cases, especially from the 40s and onward, can be beneficial to growing a community and preventing gentrification and climbing rental rates.)
+This is due to the fact that whenever there is an <mark>increase in illegal activity</mark> of *any* kind, even homosexuality, <mark>organized crime moves in to take control</mark> of the situation <mark>and make a profit</mark>. </span>(Though it should be noted that organized crime functions VERY differently than Hollywood often depicts, and in some cases, especially from the 40s and onward, can be beneficial to growing a community and preventing gentrification and climbing rental rates.)<sup cn></sup>

 <span visual=none on="?" off="?">Though as far as Hollywood played into misconceptions of criminal behavior, <mark x>homosexuals were widely considered to be a criminal group</mark>,</span> which differentiated them from other types of minority groups. <mark x>Crime rates might be high in some majority non-white areas, but just being a person of color was not, itself, *technically* illegal.</mark> (Though representatives and law enforcement may act otherwise.)